fltk/fltk/README.Wayland.txt

 cross-compiling for systems that lack X11 headers and libraries.

 The FLTK Wayland platform uses a library called libdecor which handles window decorations (i.e., titlebars, shade).
-Libdecor is bundled in the FLTK source code and FLTK uses by default this form of libdecor.
-CMake OPTION_USE_SYSTEM_LIBDECOR can be turned on to have FLTK use the system's version of libdecor which is available on recent Linux distributions (e.g., Debian Bookworm or more recent in packages libdecor-0-0 and libdecor-0-plugin-1-cairo).
+On very recent Linux distributions (e.g., Debian trixie) libdecor is available as Linux packages (libdecor-0-dev and libdecor-0-plugin-1-gtk).
+FLTK requires version 0.2.0 of these packages or more.
+In other situations, FLTK uses a copy of libdecor bundled in the FLTK source code.
 FLTK equipped with libdecor supports both the client-side decoration mode (CSD) and the server-side decoration mode (SSD) as determined by the active Wayland compositor.
 Mutter (gnome's Wayland compositor) and Weston use CSD mode, KWin and Sway use SSD mode.